Custom Vinyl Record Pressing

 To achieve quality vinyl production we recommend using a mastering house with significant vinyl mastering experience to prepare your supplied masters.
 Disc Makers has been offering vinyl post-production mastering for over 60 years.
 Click here for more information.

-- 12" Euro style record jackets without a spine printed on 15pt white boards.
+- 12" Euro jackets printed on 18pt white board.

-- 12" Standard record jackets with a spine printed on 20pt white boards.
+- 12" standard record jackets with a spine printed on 20pt white board.

 - 7" jackets include full-color printing